Cephalopod size: Extinct taxa

 However, the uncoiled length of the largest ammonites far exceeds that of even these giant endocerids.
 Parapuzosia seppenradensis, the largest known ammonite species, had an estimated maximum unrolled shell length of around 60 ft.
 It was also possibly the heaviest of all known cephalopods, past or present, with an estimated live mass of 1456 kg, of which the shell would constitute 705 kg.
 By comparison, the largest endocerids may have weighed around 1000 kg.
 In terms of mass, these are the largest known invertebrates that have ever lived, though perhaps still second to the largest living cephalopods when considering tissue mass alone, since in shell-bearing species the vast majority of the living tissue is restricted to the body chamber, which occupies only a fraction of the internal shell volume.
 They might also be the largest—or at least longest—shell-bearing animals that have ever lived.
 (Note: Depending on how one defines 'shell-bearing', other extinct contenders could include the aquatic turtles Archelon and Stupendemys (the former having a skeletal framework rather than a solid shell), the tortoise Megalochelys, and the armoured mammal Glyptodon and its relatives.)

 Cretaceous Yezo Group in Japan yields multiple taxa of large-sized cephalopod fossil remains.
 Oegopsid Yezoteuthis giganteus and Haboroteuthis poseidon are only known from jaw elements, which is close to size of that of giant squid.
 Species of Nanaimoteuthis, especially N. hikidai would be the largest known vampyromorph.
 Unnamed, incomplete upper jaw fossil that is approximately twice as large as that of the mature giant squid is also found there.
+In 2026, Nanaimoteuthis haggarti was estimated to be between 7 and 19 m long, making it possibly the largest animal in the Late Cretaceous oceans and even the largest known invertebrate.
+Though the upper estimates of its body length have been questioned by some researchers.